-Our guests may notice even a small amount of alcohol so we recommend strongly that, if you wish to drink more than a glass of wine or beer, you stay overnight on Arran as part of your allocated days off.
+Our guests may notice even a small amount of alcohol so we recommend strongly that, if you wish to drink more than a glass of wine or beer when you are on Arran, you stay overnight on Arran as part of your allocated days off.
 If you are seen to be under the influence on Holy Isle, you will be asked to leave.